Preparing code for GPU porting

 Translating OpenACC to OpenMP with Clacc

 Clacc is a tool to translate an OpenACC application to OpenMP offloading with the Clang/LLVM compiler environment.
-Note that the tool is specific to OpenACC C, while OpenACC fortran is already supported on AMD GPU.
+Note that the tool is specific to OpenACC C, while OpenACC Fortran is already supported on AMD GPU.
 As indicated in the GitHub repository the compiler Clacc is the Clang’s executable in the subdirectory \bin of the \install directory as described below.

 In the following we present a step-by-step guide for building and using Clacc: